pexip/os-python2.7/Doc/library/logging.handlers.rst

    Returns a new instance of the :class:`RotatingFileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, ``'a'`` is used.
-If *encoding* is not ``None``, it is used to open the file with that encoding.
+If *encoding* is not *None*, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.

    You can use the *maxBytes* and *backupCount* values to allow the file to :dfn:`rollover` at a predetermined size.
 When the size is about to be exceeded, the file is closed and a new file is silently opened for output.
-Rollover occurs whenever the current log file is nearly *maxBytes* in length; if either of *maxBytes* or *backupCount* is zero, rollover never occurs.
+Rollover occurs whenever the current log file is nearly *maxBytes* in length; if *maxBytes* is zero, rollover never occurs.
 If *backupCount* is non-zero, the system will save old log files by appending the extensions '.1', '.2' etc., to the filename.
 For example, with a *backupCount* of 5 and a base file name of :file:`app.log`, you would get :file:`app.log`, :file:`app.log.1`, :file:`app.log.2`, up to :file:`app.log.5`.
 The file being written to is always :file:`app.log`.
 When this file is filled, it is closed and renamed to :file:`app.log.1`, and if files :file:`app.log.1`, :file:`app.log.2`, etc.  exist, then they are renamed to :file:`app.log.2`, :file:`app.log.3` etc.  respectively.

    .. versionchanged:: 2.6
       *delay* was added.